findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 		2. Bronze Axe
 		3. 1200 BCE, inscription on tutle shells and scapula bones, oracle bone inscription, divination
 		4. Oracle bone pit
-15. Wu Ding
+15. Wu Ding  (Early Civilizations and States Xia, Shang and Zhou)
 	1. Wu ding was the 11th king (reign 1250-1192 BCE) of the Shang (17 Kings) and the earliest figure in the history of the Chinese dynasties who has been confirmed by contemporary records
-16. Fu Hao
+16. Fu Hao  (Early Civilizations and States Xia, Shang and Zhou)
 	1.
-17. Zhou dynasty
+17. Zhou dynasty  (Early Civilizations and States Xia, Shang and Zhou)
 	1. 1046 -2256 BCE
 	2. Zhou was in alliance with qiang who conquered the Shang
 	3. He set up fengjian system of decentralized government; the conquered land was divided into hereditary fiefs ( 諸侯 , zhuhou) turning into powerful domains of local lords
 	4. Introduced the concept of Mandate of heaven to legitimize its rulership and explained and justified the demise of xia and shang
+		1. Heaven represented supreme divine force (what Di was for Shang) – similar to the concept of cosmos
-	5. Zhou set an example for all succeediung dynasties,
+	5. Zhou set an example for all succeeding dynasties, who would claim they had defeated the previous dynasty not because of superior strength but because their supreme deity, Heaven, had willed them to do so
+	6. recognized only patrilineal primogeniture as legal
-18. Spring and Autumn Period
+18. Spring and Autumn Period  (Early Civilizations and States Xia, Shang and Zhou)
+	1. Zhou period was split into two halves(
+		1. Spring and Autumn period (770-481 BCE),
+		2. Jin and the Warring States period (481-221 BCE)
+		3.
 19. Duke Wen of Jin – Double Ears
 20. Warring States
 21. Yang Shang (Lord Shang)